Los Blancos set for date in Kiev, on course to make further history

 Three UCL finals in three years!
 Alongside a very likely possibility of three UCL wins in three years.
 However, many would have thought a different scenario would have panned out after just 3 minutes in the return leg of the UCL semi-final tie between Real Madrid and Bayern Munich at the Santiago Bernabeu.

-Some fans would have remembered the nerve-wracking moments and tension of the last UCL encounter at the Bernabeu when Juventus came visiting, after Kimmich once again slotted the ball past Navas into the net after a poor clearance from Ramos which put the ball in the plate for the German to open the scoring for Bayern to the chagrin of the Real Madrid faithful
+Some fans would have remembered the nerve-wracking moments and tension of the last UCL encounter at the Santiago Bernabeu when Juventus came visiting, after Kimmich once again slotted the ball past Navas to the chagrin of the Real Madrid faithful

 However, Real remained unfazed and unperturbed after the early opener and restored parity 7 minutes later.
 If there was ever a night for under-fire Frenchman Karim Benzema to come alive and produce the goods in goals for Real Madrid?
 This was it.
 Benzema headed the ball into the back of the net from a peach of a cross from Marcelo to put the hosts on course for Kiev.

-It was an open game and Keylor Navas’ performance on the night was good enough to ensure that Real had a foothold on the game after making decent saves off the boots of Muller and David Alaba, and Corentin Tolisso in the course of the game.
+It was an open game and Keylor Navas’ performance on the night was good enough to ensure that Real had a foothold on the game after making decent saves off the boots of Muller, David Alaba, and Corentin Tolisso in the course of the game.